 - Beagle means “Loudmouth” in French, and this nickname is down to the breed’s vocal nature.

 - The Beagle breed is thousands of years old.
 Their exact heritage is unknown but they lived predominantly in England around the Roman Empire era for rabbit hunting.

 - All pure-bred Beagles have white-tipped tails.
 It may only be a few hairs or be completely white, but if a Beagle doesn’t have these markings, then it is probably a mixed breed.

 - President Lyndon Johnson had two Beagles, named Him and Her, in the White House at the time of his presidency.

-- Barry Manilow loves Beagles; he had one called Bagel that was featured on many of his album covers.
+- Barry Manilow loves Beagles; he had a famous beagle called Bagel that was featured on many of his album covers.